spine/spine.app/README.md

 Any application specific code should go in the `app` folder.
 Otherwise, generic code, should go in the `lib` folder.

-__Any [CoffeeScript](http://jashkenas.github.com/coffee-script) or [Stylus](http://learnboost.github.com/stylus/) files inside the application will be automatically compiled when requested__, you don't need to worry about compiling them manually.
+Any [CoffeeScript](http://jashkenas.github.com/coffee-script) or [Stylus](http://learnboost.github.com/stylus/) files inside the application will be automatically compiled when requested, you don't need to worry about compiling them manually.

 [Stitch](https://github.com/sstephenson/stitch) bundles up all your JavaScript files, enclosing them in a CommonJS wrapper.
 This means that scripts in the `app` folder need to be CommonJS compliant (basically exactly like normal Node scripts).
 In other words, to use a module you'll need to `require()` it, and you'll need to explicitly export any global variables.